great-expectations/great_expectations/docs/how_to_guides/creating_batches/how_to_load_a_bigquery_table_or_a_query_result_as_a_batch.rst

 =========================================================

 This guide will help you load a BigQuery table or a query result as a batch.
 This is important when you want to validate a table or the result of a query against an Expectation Suite.
+When you use a BigQuery Datasource, the validation is done in BigQuery itself.
+Your data is not downloaded.

 Steps